yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <img src="/assets/images/ongoingmycultivars/d123c.jpg" class="small-img" alt="chanee durian">
 <img src="/assets/images/ongoingmycultivars/d123d.jpg" class="small-img" alt="chanee durian">

-Actually a Thai durian and originated from Thailand, but seems it also has a Mardi registration, as it can also be grown in Malaysia and ripened and tree-dropped the usual Malaysian harvesting way.
-In fact, there are Malaysian durian varieties that have origins and offshoots from Chanee, e.g. D165 Green Skin 15.
-Regarding Chanee, those from Thailand are green, and have a very very aggressive rugged shape.
+Actually a Thai durian and originates from Thailand, but seems it also has a Mardi registration, as it can also be grown in Malaysia and tree-dropped the usual Malaysian harvesting way.
+In fact, there are Malaysian varieties that have origins and offshoots from Chanee, e.g. D165 Green Skin 15.
+Regarding Chanee, those from Thailand are green, and have a very aggressive rugged shape.
 While Chanee grown in Malaysian are apparently more brown in colour with a 'softer' look, and usually grown in Penang, but I have yet to try those.
-- For Thai version: usually rugged and gourd-like looking (slightly like a S17), and given that its tree-cut it will be unevenly ripe or unripe even with ripening agents, with a flat non-complex bitter if ripe
+- For Thai version: rugged and gourd-like looking (slightly like S17), and tree-cut meaning uneven ripeness or unripe even with ripening agents (even if ripe tastes flat non-complex bitter)

 <u>D160 Tekka</u>